Table of Contents

 Can You Replace Harissa Paste with Harissa Powder?

 Yes.
-Harissa powder is simply the dried version peppers and spices blended together.
-This can also be mixed with oil to create a paste.
-The advantage of the paste is additional fresh ingredients can be added for more depth of flavour.
-Both versions can be used during cooking to achieve the same taste.
+Harissa powder is simply the dried version of peppers and spices blended together.
+This can also be mixed with oil, fresh garlic and some lemon juice to create a paste.
+Both versions can be used during cooking to achieve a similar taste.

-Due to the roasted red pepper, this version is ideally used as a side sauce served with all kinds of Middle Eastern or African dishes and as a sauce inside kebabs or shawarma wraps.
+Harissa sauce is a more volumised version of the paste.
+It has a subtly sweet base due to the inclusion of roasted red peppers, complemented by the smoky notes of paprika.
+Similar in texture and taste to Avjar, but spicier.
+Served as a side sauce with all kinds of Middle Eastern or African dishes and or spread inside kebabs or shawarma wraps.
 Its versatility also makes it great for blending into dips or served as a condiment alongside any type of grilled, roasted or steamed meat, fish and vegetables.

 Typical Harissa Powder Ingredients Contain